 Q: Now that consortia reports are not required, what is the simplest way to retrieve reports for a complete consortium?

-A: SUSHI implementation for R5 includes the requirement to provide a consortium with a list of their member sites and corresponding SUSHI credentials so that the consortium can pull the desired usage reports for each member.
-COUNTER will facilitate the creation of tools that will further simplify this process so that obtaining consortia usage is a one-step process for the consortium administrator.
+A: SUSHI implementation for Release 5 includes the requirement to provide a consortium with a list of their member sites and corresponding SUSHI credentials so that the consortium can pull the desired usage reports for each member.
+COUNTER is working on the creation of tools that will further simplify this process, so that obtaining consortia usage becomes a one-step process for the consortium administrator.

-Q: If we develop the ability for offline viewing, where data can be sent to the user once the user is back online, should these requests and/or these deliveries be counted in COUNTER reports?
+Q: If an institution develops the capability of offline viewing, where data can be sent to users once they are back online, should these requests and/or deliveries be counted in COUNTER reports?

-A: These requests/deliveries SHOULD be counted in COUNTER reports.
-And should be counted in the month when the data is received to avoid having to reprocess previously generated monthly statistics.
+A: Yes.
+They should be counted for the month when the data are received, to avoid having to reprocess previously generated monthly statistics.